Luis Arraez Player Props: Marlins vs. Royals

 Royals Pitching Rankings

-- The Royals' 4.98 team ERA ranks 27th across all league pitching staffs.
+- The Royals' 5.04 team ERA ranks 28th among all league pitching staffs.

-- Royals pitchers combine to rank 14th in baseball in home runs surrendered (65 total, 1.1 per game).
+- The Royals rank 14th in baseball in home runs allowed (66 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.